Welcome to the DAV Website

 Some debaters think that a team line is a clever little one-liner that each speaker gives during their speech, using exactly the same words every time.
 This is not what a team line is meant to be!
 The different speakers should phrase the team line differently as it makes it less repetitive (and hence less boring for your adjudicator).

-The first two speakers from each team need to present positive argumentation.
-So that the speakers don’t end up saying the same things, you should divide up your material between the speakers.
-A team split is when this is done in a thematic way.
+The first two speakers from each team need to present arguments.
+Your team should divide up your material between the speakers.
+A team split tells the audience, the adjudicator and your opposition what your team’s arguments will be, and which speaker is presenting them.

 The easiest way to come up with a good team split is to write down all your arguments, and think of all the different categories that they might come under.
 The put each argument under a sub-heading.
 If one speaker has ended up with much more material than the other, then you should re-think your split , or think about how you have classified each argument.

 The first speaker from each team should give the split at the start of their speech – usually after they have given the team line and definition.
-The second speaker should also re-outline the split at the beginning of their material – this helps the audience remember what has already been said and is good to clarify where your own speech will be going.
+The second speaker can present a personal split, where they note what their own arguments will be to remind the audience and adjudicator.
 The third speaker can use the team split as a way of summarising the team case.
-So everyone in the team must understand the team split!